labanish/labanish.github.io/_posts/2019-2-28-VBCS-Overview.md

 ![_config.yml]({{ site.baseurl }}/images/images1.JPG)

-Your landing page looks like this.
+Your landing page looks like this once you create a new VBCS application.

 ![_config.yml]({{ site.baseurl }}/images/image3.JPG)

 Select Mobile application and give it a name.

 We first need to create a Business Object.
-In my case we shall import data from this [csv file](({{ site.baseurl }}/images/BooksCatalog.xlsv).
-They data could also be from a service connection on a REST API.
+In my case we shall import data from this [excel file](https://github.com/labanish/labanish.github.io/blob/master/images/BooksCatalog.xlsx).

+The data could also be from a service connection on a REST API.

 On the left most menu of the window.
 Select Business Objects then click on the hamburger menu and select data manager.

 ![_config.yml]({{ site.baseurl }}/images/image5.JPG)